Atlas map example

 Our Butterfly Atlases are vitally important because they show the location of species and, over time, measure distribution changes and the possible effects of climate change.
 This gives us the information we need to help various species in appropriate ways.

-The butterfly records that we collect are cumulated nationally every five years, at the end of which period recording starts again.
+Since 1995, the butterfly records that we collect are cumulated nationally every five years, at the end of which period recording starts again.
 Our oldest butterfly records date from 1970.
-Twenty-first century cycles started with 2000-2004.

 - Explanation of data collection methods